oggy/template_streaming/README.markdown

 ![Typical Rails Profile][slow-profile]

-In almost all cases, this is highly suboptimal, as many resources, such as external stylesheets, are static and could be loaded by the client while it's waiting for the server response.
+This is highly suboptimal.
+Many resources, such as external stylesheets, are static and could be loaded by the client while it's waiting for the server response.

 The trick is to output the response *progressively*--flushing the stylesheet link tags out to the client before it has rendered the rest of the